-The term corneal reflex refers to the eye’s protective mechanism when the eyelid reflexively closes as soon as foreign objects move rapidly towards the eye / bright light flashes into the eye.
+The term corneal reflex refers to the eye’s protective mechanism when the eyelid reflexively closes as soon as foreign objects rush towards the eye / bright light flashes into the eye.

-The corneal reflex is an important factor in evaluating the safety of demonstration laser systems.
+The corneal reflex is an essential factor in evaluating the safety of demonstration laser systems.

-The corneal reflex can be partially suppressed by actively keeping the eyes open, which can increase exposure to laser radiation.
+The corneal reflex can be partially suppressed by actively keeping the eyes open and increasing exposure to laser radiation.
 The reflection occurs at a fast rate of 0.1 seconds.

-The blink reflex also occurs when higher sounds 40-60 dB occur.
+The blink reflex also occurs when higher sounds of 40-60 dB occur.

 The afferent limb of the corneal reflex travels into the ophthalmic division of the trigeminal nerve from light-contact receptors in the conjunctiva and cornea.

-Through the superior orbital fissure and the trigeminal ganglion, nerve fibers pass to the main sensory nucleus of the trigeminal nerve.
+Through the superior orbital fissure and the trigeminal ganglion, nerve fibers pass to the primary sensory nucleus of the trigeminal nerve.

 From here, the efferent pathway passes through the interneurons to the motor nuclei of the facial nerve.
 The facial nerve passes through the stylomastoid foramen to supply the orbicularis oculi muscle, causing the eyelids to close by triggering the reflex.